ManiAm/moviepulse/README.md

 ## Run as a systemd Service

-To run the gunicorn in the background and start it on system boot:
+To run the Gunicorn in the background and start it on system boot:

 1. Copy the service file:
 ```bash